Skip to content

 What is an Achilles Tendon Injury?

 Achilles Tendon injuries occur in your dog’s back legs and can make your dog limp, unable to weight-bear or completely change the angle of your dog’s back leg, often called a ‘dropped’ hock.
 A dropped hock is a complete Achilles Tendon rupture, causing your dog to walk flat-footed.
-When this happens, it is important that you give your dog as much as possible.
+When this happens, it is important that you give your dog as much support as possible.

 Best Achilles Tendon Braces